CLUB HISTORY

 Family Day 2022

 In 2009, the Church Institute at Wiseton Road was earmarked for ‘redevelopment’.
 The badminton club was the oldest organisation to still use the halls, but the Du Cane Court Residents’ Badminton Club was long-established and run most recently by journalist Al Senter (1953-2022).
 The Moraes family also hired the badminton court on Tuesdays for years, and the short mat bowls hall (formerly the rifle range) was well used.
-The Bec Cycling Club, founded in 1924, surrendered its club room of seventy years on 18th December 2009.
+The Bec Cycling Club, surrendered its club room of seventy years on 18th December 2009.
 The fine buildings of the Institute were sold off.
 Some were converted into houses, and others, including the badminton hall, were demolished, and new houses built in their stead.
 The site is now named Charles Baker Place in honour of the Institute’s great founder-builder.

 Charles Baker Place, and the surviving buildings, left.
 The badminton hall stood on the right.